Millennium Challenge Corporation's Nepal Compact: CPN (Maoist Centre)

 MCC compact entered Nepal during the premiership of Bhattarai while a committee was formed during second premiership of Dahal to rectify MCC.
 During premiership of Bhattarai, Barsaman Pun was the finance minister while Krishna Bahadur Mahara was the finance minister during premiership of Dahal.
 Maoist leaders Matrika Prasad Yadav, Bina Magar, Shakti Bahadur Basnet, Giriraj Mani Pokharel and Ram Bahadur Thapa were part of Second Oli cabinet which took MCC to parliament.
 At the time, they had given approval to table MCC.

-Party president Prachanda publicly maintained that the Millennium Challenge Corporation's (MCC) Nepal Compact could not be ratified without amending certain clauses.
+Party president Pushpa Kamal Dahal "Prachanda" publicly maintained that the Millennium Challenge Corporation's (MCC) Nepal Compact could not be ratified without amending certain clauses.
 It was found that he was in favor of ratification as it was.
 MCC later released the letter dated September 29, 2021, in which Prachanda and Prime Minister of Nepal Sher Bahadur Deuba assured MCC that the compact would be ratified within four to five months.
-Major national newspapers criticized Prachanda's move, saying it would deteriorate Nepal's diplomatic strength and virtue.
+Major national newspapers criticized Prachanda's move, saying it would deteriorate Nepal's diplomatic strength and virtue..
+Prachanda's doublespeak is actually well-chronicled in Nepal's contemporary history.
+How he utilized MCC for the gain of power has been recorded by Political Scientist Tika P. Dhakal in his 2025 book "Contours of Change in Nepal: Power, Politics and Paradox", with documented evidence of Dahal's ability to create his own sets of realities in the broad daylight.

 They reported that it was dual nature of the party to both stay in government and protest at the same time for personal profit and vote swing.
 This move was highly criticized by people and medias.